Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     On exit, the value of :code:`scale` will normally be 1.
 However, it may be different if the result of the sum would have caused either an overflow or an underflow.

-    Currently only supports :cpp:class:`BasicTensor`s of rank 1.
+    Currently only supports :code:`BasicTensor`s of rank 1.

     :param A: The tensor to evaluate.
     :param scale: The scale factor.
 It is both an input and output parameter.